 61-04-10-04.
 Proper CLIA registration.
-The pharmacist-in-charge of a licensed pharmacy performing tests or any pharmacist operating in a facility not licensed by the board is responsible for ensuring that the pharmacy performing the CLIA waived test facility where the tests are performed has a proper CLIA certificate.
+The pharmacist-in-charge of a licensed pharmacy performing tests or any pharmacist operating in a facility not licensed by the board is responsible for ensuring that the location pharmacy performing the CLIA waved test has a current proper CLIA waived certificate.